buschtoens/ha-departureCard/README.md

 ## Card Configuration

 The following example demonstrates how to configure the card in your dashboard.
+You can use the graphical editor or the following yaml configuration.

 ```yaml
 type: custom:departure-card